 Two specific global processes currently debated at the UN actively receive our attention.

 - The first is about the creation of a new UN mandate that should see an independent expert leading the work on climate change and human rights.
-Such a so-called “Special Rapporteur” should analyse and advise on the impacts of climate change but also on the impacts of climate responses on the rights of people, especially the most marginalized and disadvantaged.
+Such a so-called “Special Rapporteur” should analyze and advise on the impacts of climate change but also on the impacts of climate responses on the rights of people, especially the most marginalized and disadvantaged.

 - The second concerns the call to recognize at the global level the human right to a safe, clean, healthy and sustainable environment (in short, the right to a healthy environment).
 Such a right is currently recognized in domestic and regional laws at various degrees and in different forms but because the threats to this right don’t know borders, progress is needed globally.